cretz/superpose/README.md

 package name as a key on the `TransformResult.IncludeDependencyPackages` map.
 If the package is already a dependency of this package, it will have no effect.

 When Go compiles a package, it first collects and compiles its dependencies.
-Go then expects all dependencies are compiled before the current package is compiled.
+Go expects all dependencies are compiled before the current package is compiled.
 Therefore, any dependencies added to this map must have already been compiled.
 And it must also be resolvable. `go list -f "{{.Export}}" -export qualified/pkg/path` is used to obtain the package file.

 Users are encouraged to have their transformer code _and_ their runtime code explicitly reference the package that may be needed _somewhere_ in code so that it is included as a `go.mod` dependency at compile time and runtime.
 In cases